 The findings will help conservationists identify butterfly and moth species most at risk from climate change, the researchers say.

 Shrink in numbers

-The study, led by the University of York, found that emerging earlier in the year may be benefitting species which have multiple, rapid breeding cycles per year and are flexible about their habitat (such as the Speckled Wood butterfly), by allowing them more time to bulk up in numbers before winter and expand their range towards the north.
+The study, led by the University of York, found that emerging earlier in the year may be benefitting species that have multiple, rapid breeding cycles per year and are flexible about their habitat (such as the Speckled Wood butterfly), by allowing them more time to bulk up in numbers before winter and expand their range towards the north.

-In contrast, early emergence may be causing species that are habitat specialists and have only a single life-cycle per year, to shrink in numbers and disappear from northern parts of the country within their historical range.
+In contrast, early emergence may be causing species that are habitat specialists and have only a single life cycle per year, to shrink in numbers and disappear from northern parts of the country within their historical range.

-The researchers studied data on butterflies and moths, contributed by citizen scientists to a range of schemes including Butterflies for the New Millennium and the National Moth Recording Scheme (both run by Butterfly Conservation), over a 20 year period (1995-2014) when the average spring temperatures in Britain increased by 0.5 degrees.
+The researchers studied data on butterflies and moths, contributed by citizen scientists to a range of schemes including Butterflies for the New Millennium and the National Moth Recording Scheme (both run by Butterfly Conservation), over a 20-year period (1995-2014) when the average spring temperatures in Britain increased by 0.5 degrees.

 Temperature increases are causing butterflies and moths to emerge on average between one and six days earlier per decade over this time period.

-Lead author of the study, Dr. Callum Macgregor, from the Department of Biology at the University of York, said: “Because butterflies, in general, are warmth loving, scientists predicted that the range margin of most species would move north as a result of global heating.
+Lead author of the study, Dr. Callum Macgregor, from the Department of Biology at the University of York, said: “Because butterflies, in general, are warmth-loving, scientists predicted that the range margin of most species would move north as a result of global heating.
 However, this hasn’t happened as widely or as quickly as expected for many species.

 “Our study is the first to establish that there is a direct connection between changes in emergence date and impacts on the habitat range of butterflies and moths.
 This is because emerging earlier has caused some species to decline in abundance, and we know that species tend only to expand their range when they are doing well.”